TheMTank/cups-rl/README.md

 - [From Cups to Consciousness (Part 1): How are cups related to intelligence?](https://towardsdatascience.com/from-cups-to-consciousness-part-1-how-are-cups-related-to-intelligence-8b7c701fa197)

-Currently using ai2thor version 0.0.44.
+Currently using ai2thor version 0.0.44 and up.
 More detailed information on ai2thor environment can be found on their [website](http://ai2thor.allenai.org/tutorials/installation).